 3. What price should I try to sell my home for?

-Pricing your home is one of the biggest reasons why you want to hire a good Realtor.
+Pricing your home is one of the biggest reasons why you want to hire a good REALTOR®.
 Price your home too high and you risk failure.
 Price it too low and you miss out on capitalizing on your investment.
-If you trust your agent – and you should if you hire him/her – then trust the price the Realtor advises.
-Too many buyers imagine their homes are worth more than they are, and run into major issues trying to sell because they price too high.
+If you trust your agent – and you should if you hire him/her – then trust the price they advise.
+Too many sellers imagine their homes are worth more than they are and run into major issues trying to sell because they price too high.